Wardict: the Warden's verdict on your business idea

 What is included in the free version?

 The free version gives users three verdicts per day.
-It includes the core verdict breakdown, scoring, SWOT, market and competitor analysis, evidence log, Buyer Power Map, Success Lens, and other key sections.
+It includes the core verdict breakdown, scoring, SWOT, market and competitor analysis, evidence log, Buyer Power Map, conditional outcomes, and other key sections.

 Closing Argument